From Blacksmith To New York High Society

 Yesterday, Today And Tomorrow

 The current owners, Stan and Susan Rosen, purchased the property in 1999.
 Since the Rosens purchased the property, the “cottage” has been completely re-decorated with a 1930s feel.
 Bathrooms have been added or modernized so that each of the five guest rooms in the main house has a private bath.
 In two bathrooms, the old claw-foot tubs were retained.
 The house has been rewired, updated to code and fitted with a new heating system.
 All guest rooms feature new mattresses and linens.
 Six additional guest rooms have been added in the Carriage House, and all feature a fireplace, vintage fabrics appropriate to the era and a private Jacuzzi bath.
 The common area showcases ’50s vintage leather furniture and a fireplace.
-In 2006, three King Suites were added to the back, along with an outdoor heated pool.
+In 2006, three King Suites were added to the back, along with an outdoor heated pool, open Memorial Day through Labor Day.